tylermercer/vue-apollo-fauna-tutorial/README.md

 import { GetNotesQuery } from '../queries'
 ```

 Change the NoteCreator's `query` data member and ApolloMutation prop the same way.
-Make sure to import both the `GetNotesQuery` and the `AddNoteQuery` here--we'll need the `GetNotesQuery` in order to update the cache.
+Make sure to import both the `GetNotesQuery` and the `CreateNoteQuery` here--we'll need the `GetNotesQuery` in order to update the cache.

 ```
-import { AddNoteQuery, GetNotesQuery } from '../queries'
+import { CreateNoteQuery, GetNotesQuery } from '../queries'
 ```

 Now for the fun part: updating the cache.
 Create a new member function in the NoteCreator: